schminkel/vercel-ai-chatbot/FEATURES.md

 I need an overview, why are the changes have been made due to the lint action.
 Check the diff via git per file
 Create a report for each file and explain why are the changes made

+---

+## Fix model switcher

+When a conversation, a chat has been started a model is beeing used for this chat.
+When switching between chats, the model that has been used for the last interaction, will be automatically be choosen in the model drop down.
+The logic should be working only at that moment when the chat is been selected in the sidebar.
+Afterwards a model change should be possible.
+But right now I am not able to chage it afterwards, due to the fact, that this logic changes it directly back again to the model which has been choosen latest.
+The trigger is wrong.

+Maybe we find out where the model switch is been triggered